maelys-mcardle/snowflake/docs/hello-world.md

 03 00 01              ;; Display the contents of Bank 01
 ```

-Lines in Snowflake have the following format:
+Lines in Snowflake have the following format, where brackets indicate that
+the fields are optional:

 ```
-INSTRUCTION [PARAMETER] [PARAMETER]
+INSTRUCTION [PARAMETER] [PARAMETER] [;; COMMENT]
 ```

 The parameters can be optional, depending on the instruction.
 So the instruction